 Prior-Year Safeguard.
 If a registered AEC does not meet the at-risk enrollment criterion in the current year, it remains registered for AEA if the AEC meets the at-risk enrollment criterion in the prior year.
-For example, an AEC with an at-risk enrollment below 75 percent in 2023 that had at least 75 percent in 2022 remains registered in 2023.
+For example, an AEC with an at-risk enrollment below 75 percent in 2023 that had at least 75 percent in the prior year 2022, remains registered in 2023.